jpsca/sqla-wrapper/docs/index.rst

     todos = db.query(ToDo).all()

-SQLAlchemy-Wrapper was forked from `Flask-SQLAlchemy <https://pythonhosted.org/Flask-SQLAlchemy/>`_.
+SQLAlchemy-Wrapper born as a framework-independent fork of `Flask-SQLAlchemy <https://pythonhosted.org/Flask-SQLAlchemy/>`_.
 Read about the goals of the project in the :ref:`about` section.

-Works with Python 2.7, 3.3+ and pypy.
+Tested with Python 2.7, 3.3+ and pypy.

 .. include:: contents.rst.inc